ccoff/ccoff.github.io/content/2023-03-07_binary-patching.md

 I continued working through the call stack, but started getting lost in a maze of function calls trying to determine where "celestrak.com" came from.
 It seemed that the embedded Tcl script files were obfuscated in the executable at rest and loaded on the fly.
 As I continued to work through the function calls it occurred to me that:

- 1. Even when I found the script, I may not be able to reverse-engineer the obfuscation algorithm to patch it correctly.
+ 1. Even when I found the right Tcl script, I may not be able to reverse-engineer the obfuscation algorithm to patch it correctly.
  2. Even if I patched that particular script in the executable, what if another script somewhere else in the program used a hard-coded "celestrak.com" string?
 I'd have to repeat the process all over again.

-I decided it was easier to intercept the "celestrak.com" hostname string later in the call stack, closer to where it was actually used to open a network connection.
+For these reasons, I decided it was easier to intercept the "celestrak.com" hostname string later in the call stack, closer to where it was actually used to open a network connection.
 In other words, instead of patching an embedded, obfuscated Tcl script in the executable, I would patch the embedded Tcl network library code itself to use the correct hostname.

 ## Making the patch
 Patching a binary is not a simple thing.
 Pitfalls are everywhere: one wrong bit or byte, a miscalculation in a jump, or any other number of slip-ups, and the program will at a minimum exhibit unexpected behavior, or more likely, segfault and crash.